thoughtstem/typescript-react-component-library-starter/README.md

 # Typescript React Component Library Starter

 We couldn't find a component library starter with all the things we wanted, so we made one.
+Essentially, we wanted to be able to rapidly develop components within the library (with all the benefits of a hot-reloading dev server); but we also wanted to be able to release those components as a library that can be consumed in other React projects.

 Features:

 * Rollup for building the library (`npm run build`)
-* Webpack for hot reloading and live dev (`npm run start`)
+* Webpack for hot reloading in local development (`npm run start`)
-* React, typescript, and material ui are all installed
+* React, typescript, and material ui are all pre-installed as peer dependencies (the assumption is that you'll be using this library in a project that has these installed).

 # Getting started